english-blog/english-blog.github.io/_posts/2011-11-15-do-you-matter-robert-brunner-stewart-emery-russ-hall-book-review.md

 Robert explains how to use design to create a relationship with the customer that matters and how the design of products and services creates an emotional connection with the customers.
 Lots of examples as usual.

 ### Being Design Driven
-He again takes the example of Apple and explains how a design-driven company like Apple functions and what are all the difficulties that may surface between the design, engineering and manufacturing departments.He gives us a preview of what your company would look like if you are to change your model to a design driven model.
+He again takes the example of Apple and explains how a design-driven company like Apple functions and what are all the difficulties that may surface between the design, engineering and manufacturing departments.
+He gives us a preview of what your company would look like if you are to change your model to a design driven model.

 Next three chapters "Your Brand Is Not Your Logo", "Products As Portals" and "Your Products And Services Are Talking To People" essentially explains in detail what was discussed in the previous chapters.
 I feel all these three chapters are redundant and could have been accommodated to other chapters.